reaktoro/reaktoro/docs/sphinx/tutorial.rst

 Step 4
 ^^^^^^

-Once we have our chemical system defined and constructed, we can now move on to defining interesting chemical reaction problems to solve.
-In this step, we define a chemical equilibrium problem using the class ``EquilibriumProblem``.
+We have now defined and constructed our chemical system of interest, enabling us to move on to a next step in Reaktoro's modeling workflow: formulating and solving interesting chemical reaction problems.

+In this step we use the class ``EquilibriumProblem`` to define a **chemical equilibrium problem** in which **temperature**, **pressure**, and **element amounts** are given and we seek the species amounts that correspond to a state of chemical equilibrium.

+(obtained from the , which consists of using the class ``EquilibriumProblem``.

+We then specify:

-We then specify *temperature* and *pressure conditions* at equilibrium (60 °C and 100 bar), as well as the amount/mass of substances that should be reacted together for which we are interested in the chemical equilibrium state (react 1.0 kg of H2O, 1.0 mol of CO2, and 0.5 mol of NaCl).
+- the **temperature** and **pressure**  at chemical equilibrium (60 °C and 100 bar); and
+- the amount/mass of substances that should be reacted together for which we are interested in the chemical equilibrium state (react 1.0 kg of H2O, 1.0 mol of CO2, and 0.5 mol of NaCl).